Hanno Hilbig

 Publications

 1. How Budget Tradeoffs Undermine Electoral Incentives to Build Public Housing (with Andreas Wiedemann).
-Conditionally Accepted, American Journal of Political Science.
+Forthcoming, American Journal of Political Science.
 [Abstract]

-2. Does Rent Control Turn Tenants Into NIMBYs?. (with Anselm Hager and Robert Vief).
-Conditionally Accepted, Journal of Politics.
+2. Does Rent Control Turn Tenants Into NIMBYs? (with Anselm Hager and Robert Vief).
+Forthcoming, Journal of Politics.
 [Abstract]

-3. Local Newspaper Decline and Political Polarization in Multi-Party Systems (With Fabio Ellger, Sascha Riaz and Philipp Tillman).
-Accepted, British Journal of Political Science.
+3. Local Newspaper Decline and Political Polarization in Multi-Party Systems (with Fabio Ellger, Sascha Riaz, and Philipp Tillmann).
+Forthcoming, British Journal of Political Science.
 [Abstract]

 4. Wealth of Tongues: Why Peripheral Regions Vote for the Radical Right in Germany (with Daniel Bischof and Daniel Ziblatt).
 2024.
 American Political Science Review, 118 (3): 1480–1496.
 [Abstract] [Preprint]